JCGlez93/Predicting_FIFA_players_value/README.md

         - 'defending': 14-90
         - 'physic': 27-92
         - 'year': 2015-2022
-- Return values: it returns the time of the execution and the player value
+3- Press the button and you will get the time of the execution and the player value\
-- Known issues : the model does not accept blank inputs
+4- Known issues : the model does not accept blank inputs\
-- Limitation: the model does only accept numerical values coming from the dataset.
+5- Limitation: the model does only accept numerical values coming from the dataset.
 Ideally you can use dummy variables to increase R2 but you will not be able to create a usable GUI